Increasing complexity and shortage of staff

 By 2020 there will be 35 billion devices connected to the internet, six billion of these devices will be able to request support for themselves.

 The amount of data on the internet will increase to 44 zetabytes (roughly the equivalent of streaming the entire Netflix catalogue more than 3,000 times).

 Technology fixes for security will not be able to keep up and there is a shortage of suitably qualified and experienced security staff.
 The qualities most valued in security staff are agility, responsiveness and trustworthiness.

-In the US the Department of Homeland Security has said that the energy sector faces more cyber attacks than any other industry.
-In December 2015, the Ukraine suffered a power outage caused by a cyber attack.
-In May 2016, the G7 Energy Ministers highlighted their concerns about the cyber security threat to energy systems and their commitment to developing resilience against attacks.
+In the US, the Department of Homeland Security has said that the energy sector faces more cyber attacks than any other industry.
+In December 2015, Ukraine suffered a power outage caused by a cyber attack.
+In May 2016, the G7 Energy Ministers highlighted their concerns about the cybersecurity threat to energy systems and their commitment to developing resilience against attacks.

 The biggest personal data breach to date is probably that experienced by Yahoo who recently admitted that names and phone numbers from more than 500m accounts had been stolen in 2014.
 The CEO of Yahoo apparently rejected the idea of requiring customers to change their passwords when the breach was discovered because she believed it would have an adverse effect on the business.
 93% of data protection breaches are due to human error.